 - Don’t let your pets, such as dogs, run wild around the beavers.
-Not only may this panic the beavers but they may also attack causing severe damage.
+This may panic the beavers, but they may also attack, causing severe damage.

 Bonus Tip – Drive Safely

-If you are lucky enough to spot beavers while driving and you wish to stop, make sure to indicate that you have stopped to other drivers by putting on your hazard lights.
-Make sure that the area you have pulled off into is a safe place to stop and check for oncoming traffic before crossing the road.
+If you are lucky enough to spot beavers while driving and wish to stop, indicate to other drivers by putting on your hazard lights.
+Ensure that the area you have pulled off into is a safe place to stop and check for oncoming traffic before crossing the road.